JetBrains/phpstorm-workshop/workshop/03_Inspections/06_PHPMD_PHPCS.md

 1. Open the Settings Pane and then _Languages and Frameworks | PHP_, click the _[...]_ next to the interpreter list, and disable the "Visible only for this project" checkbox for _PHPCS_ and _PHPMD_ interpreter
-2. Click "Create" application level copy of this deployment server and then click "OK"

 ### PHPCS configuration:
-3. Open the Settings Pane then _Languages and Frameworks | PHP | Code Sniffer_.
-Select "Interpreter: PHPCS".
+2. Open the Settings Pane then _Languages and Frameworks | PHP | Code Sniffer_.
+3. Click _[...]_ next to _Configuration_.
-4. Click _[...]_ and and make sure that path for PHPCS is `phpcs`.
+4. Click _+_ and select "PHPCS".
+5. Enter `phpcs` as the path for PHPCS.
 Validate installation.
-5. Apply settings and open the Settings Pane then _Editor | Inspections_.
+6. Apply settings and open the Settings Pane then _Editor | Inspections_.
 Enable PHP Code Sniffer and set the code standard to PSR-2.
-6. Run PHP Code Sniffer Inspections on the current project.
+7. Run PHP Code Sniffer Inspections on the current project.

 ### PHPMD configuration:
-7. Open the Settings Pane then _Languages and Frameworks | PHP | Mess Detector_.
-Select "Interpreter: PHPMD".
+8. Open the Settings Pane then _Languages and Frameworks | PHP | Mess Detector_.
-8. Click _[...]_ and make sure that path for PHPMD is `phpmd`.
+9. Click _[...]_ next to _Configuration_.
+10. Click _+_ and select "PHPCS".
+11. Enter `phpmd` as the path for PHPMD.
 Validate installation.
-9. Apply settings and open the Settings Pane then _Editor | Inspections_.
+12. Apply settings and open the Settings Pane then _Editor | Inspections_.
 Enable PHP Mess Detector and enable all the rules to validate against.
-10. Run PHP Mess Detector inspections on the current project.
+13. Run PHP Mess Detector inspections on the current project.